srogers202/alexa-suns-news/README.md

-# Adopt A Pet Alexa Skill
+# Suns News Feed Alexa Skill
-An Amazon Alexa skill for adopting pets.
+An Amazon Alexa skill for adding Suns News to a news feed.

 ## Setup
 Setup of Alexa skill is required, please refer to Amazon's documentation.